ok2cqr/cqrlog/compiled/README.md

  copy one of them to name /usr/bin/cqrlog (you need sudo) and you can start guide above.

 LAST UPDATE
+  - ver 2.5.2(104)
+  - official version with alpha additions (see below)
   - ver 2.5.2(103)
   - official version with alpha additions (see below)
   - Help files have additions remember to update also HELP